buithehai1994/Machine-Learning-as-a-Service/README.md

 1. Predictive Model: To predict the sales revenue for a specific item in a particular store on a given date.
 2. Forecasting Model: To forecast the total sales revenue across all stores and items for the next 7 days.

+Each shop sells items from 3 different categories: hobbies, foods and household.

 ### You can access the deployed application at:

 [Machine Learning As A Service API](https://machine-learning-as-a-service-api.onrender.com/docs)